Work Hard, Play Hard on the Banks of the Magnificent Henry’s Fork River

 Many rivers surround the area for fishing and boating.
 Numerous hiking and biking trails are nearby.
 Take time to relax and enjoy the abundant wildlife that surrounds the area.
 A quiet afternoon in the sun reading a book, sketching a picture or catching that elusive trout awaits you.

 How to Apply

-Our work season runs May 15 through the first week of October.
-The club is open 7 days a week starting May 25 and ending September 30.
-Applicants must commit to staying entire season.
-Please do not waste our time or your time if you cannot commit to staying the entire season.
+Our work season runs May 10 through the first week of October.
+The club is open 7 days a week starting May 22 and ending September 30.
+Applicants must commit to staying the entire season.
+Please do not apply if you cannot stay for the entire season.
 We are not authorized to accept applicants requiring a visa.